sankarshanmukhopadhyay/Links/README.md

 Alice comes back: "Yeah, Carol's a babe.
 She is <ins>this Carol</ins> in the village called **Wikipedia.Admins.en** and she is <ins>this Carol</ins> in the village called **GitHub.PythonProjects** and she is <ins>this Carol</ins>, the **YouTuber**."
-Bob's agent can query Alice's claims in the graph of Carol's connections ... or rather, amongst that part Carol's social graph that is also connected to Bob.
+Bob's agent can query Alice's claims in the graph of Carol's connections ... or rather, amongst that part of Carol's social graph that is either privately connected to Bob, or is in the public domain.
-In assessing Alice's claims about Carol, Bob's agent also has access to the not-insignificant reputational architecture of Wikipedia, GitHub, YouTube, and maybe more.
+The public information includes the not-insignificant reputational architecture of Wikipedia, GitHub, YouTube, and maybe more.

-At this point, Bob is somewhat intimidated by Carol, but he has an incentive to contact her because he can see that she will definitely have the answer to his current, thorny, problem X.
+At this point, Bob is somewhat intimidated by Carol's high prestige, but he has an incentive to contact her because he can see that she will definitely have the answer to his current, thorny, problem X - that is why he accessed the search function through Alice.
-Also that if he can establish a connection with her it will bolster his own reputation.
+Also that if he can establish a connection with Carol it will bolster his own reputation.

 Bob has risk around the possibility that Carol's agent will block his approach; and even worse, a risk that it will publish the fact that the approach was blocked.
 These are the punishment strategies of the village.
 Bob needs to assess these risks in the light of his own prestige.